 Each of these are by Larry Melendez, of the Butterfly Clan from the village of Sitsom’ovi on First Mesa.
 They average by 5.5 inches tall and each is $30.
 From left to right, top to bottom: Two Qöqölö (yellow for south and black for north), frog, two different feathered Taawa/Sun, and a Hahai Wuuhti.
 (TUCSON)

 A Sootukwnangwu or Sky Deity by Leander Tenakhongva, 20.75 inches high to the feather tip and $185.
-(SANTA FE) An Anak’china or Longhair katsina by Ryon Polequaptewa.
-This one is 10.5 inches high to feather tip and $125.
+(SANTA FE) By William Gashweseoma, a Sohu or Star katsina measuring 6.25 and $70.
 (SANTA FE) A Sakwa Matya or Blue Hand katsina by William Gashweseoma, 8.5 inches high to the top of the head and $75.
-(TUCSON)
+(TUCSON) A Kwaakatsina or Eagle katsina by Hongvi Marquez.
+10.5 inches high to feather tip and SOLD.

 A Hahai’iwuuhti or Grandmother katsina by Eric Kayquoptewa.
 15 inches high to the top of her head and $160.
 (SANTA FE)